What does Jerome mean?

 Jerome▼ has 20 variants: Gerome, Geronimo, Gerrie, Gerry▼, Hierome, Hieronim, Hieronimo, Hieronimos, Hieronimus, Hieronymos, Hieronymus, Jairo▼, Jairome, Jeroen, Jeromo, Jeronimo, Jerrome, Jerron, Jerrone and Jerry▼.

-For more information, see also the related boy name Chairo.
+For more on this name, see also the related boy name Chairo.